-On the northeastern side of the NMMA the Paso Robles outcrop is unconfined and partially unsaturated (Figure 2-4).
+On the northeastern side of the NMMA, the Paso Robles outcrop is unconfined and partially unsaturated (Figure 2-4).
 To the southwest of the outcrop, sediments overlying the Paso Robles are thin and the aquifer is likely unconfined for some distance from the outcrop.
 In the western portion of Black Lake Canyon, the Shallow and Deep aquifers have similar groundwater elevations ("similar water levels" in Figure 2-4) suggesting connectivity between unconfined aquifers.
 Black Lake Canyon itself may have formed by the erosional effects of perched groundwater flowing over an exposed edge of the confining clay layer and down-cutting into the Paso Robles Aquifer (Chipping, 1994).

 In the western portion of the NMMA, historical artesian flow in wells and dune lakes (Figure 2-4) indicate confined conditions in the Deep Aquifer.
 The boundary between confined and unconfined conditions is likely to be east of Worts' 1918 line (Figure 2-4) within the southern portion of the NMMA, extending north towards Black Lake Canyon.
-There is much uncertainty as to the location of this boundary within the NMMA - uncertainty that may be resolved for future Annual Reports.